Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

 valley and Leh, by a renegade Zanskari.

-We have often marvelled as blue sheep dance on the cliffs beyond, and when we cross a bridge to the right side (ie true
+We have often marvelled as blue sheep dance on the cliffs beyond, and after we cross a bridge to the right side (ie true

-left), just beyond is the popular campsite of
+left), just beyond is the delightful campsite of Tachutse (pronounced Ta-jung-tse).

-Esther crossing the steam above Markha - Jamie
+Esther crossing the steam above Markha (that might have a bridge now) - Jamie

 It is mostly uphill walking, with widening views as recompense.
 Cresting a ridge, the views really open out to include some impressive hoodoos at a good spot for a quick break.
-Passing some ponds, we puff a little harder with the altitude.
+Passing some ponds, we puff a little harder with the altitude, while pikas dart around almost beneath our boots.

 More ascent leads us to the long Nyimaling plain where villagers from the